heatmiser/openshift-azure-terraform/README.md

 ### Azure Key Vault for storing the SSH Private Key

-You will need to create a Key Vault to store your SSH Private Key that will then be used as part of the deployment.
-This extra work is to provide security around the Private Key - especially since it does not have a passphrase.
-I recommend creating a Resource Group specifically to store the KeyVault.
-This way, you can reuse the KeyVault for other deployments and you won't have to create this every time you chose to deploy another OpenShift cluster.
+The ARM template version provides a means for accessing stored Private SSH Keys via Azure Key Vault that will then be pulled down and accessed during deployment.
+This is to provide security around the Private Key - especially since it does not have a passphrase.
+As of version 0.11.7, Terraform supports creating Key Vaults and Key Vault Keys in Azure, however, it does not provide a means to access them, so currently all public/private key pairs are stored locally in the project directory.
+Adding support for utilizing Key Vaults and Key Vault Keys in Azure via Terraform is an upcoming feature addition to the project.

-**Create Key Vault using Azure CLI 2.0**<br/>
-1. Create new Resource Group: az group create -n \<name\> -l \<location\><br/>
-    Ex: `az group create -n ResourceGroupName -l 'East US'`<br/>
-1. Create Key Vault: az keyvault create -n \<vault-name\> -g \<resource-group\> -l \<location\> --enabled-for-template-deployment true<br/>
-    Ex: `az keyvault create -n KeyVaultName -g ResourceGroupName -l 'East US' --enabled-for-template-deployment true`<br/>
-1. Create Secret: az keyvault secret set --vault-name \<vault-name\> -n \<secret-name\> --file \<private-key-file-name\><br/>
-    Ex: `az keyvault secret set --vault-name KeyVaultName -n SecretName --file ~/.ssh/id_rsa`<br/>

-### Generate Azure Active Directory (AAD) Service Principal
+### Azure Active Directory Service Principal

 To configure Azure as the Cloud Provider for OpenShift Container Platform, you will need to create an Azure Active Directory Service Principal.
 The easiest way to perform this task is via the Azure CLI.
 Below are the steps for doing this.